 - Hold your legs straight out in front of you, then put them down.
 Repeat this movement several times.

-Ask your doctor whether you need to use oxygen during your activities.
-Also ask whether you should do an exercise and conditioning program such as pulmonary rehabilitation.
+Talk to your provider about whether you should do an exercise and conditioning program such as pulmonary rehabilitation.

 - Take your quick-relief inhaler when you feel short of breath and need help fast.

-Eat smaller meals more often -- 6 smaller meals a day.
+Eat smaller meals more often, such as 6 smaller meals a day.
 It might be easier to breathe when your stomach is not full.
 Do not drink a lot of liquid before eating, or with your meals.

 Keep your lungs from becoming more damaged.